grame-cncm/faustdoc/src/tutorials/basic-osc.md

 ```
 <!-- /faust-run -->

-Note that we created an `osc` function in order to have a cleaner code.
+Note that we created an `osc` function in order to have cleaner code.

 ## Additive Synthesis